Skip Navigation

 Create a PrivateLink endpoint using the following Heroku CLI command and substitute the values:

-$ heroku data:privatelink:create REDIS_ADDON_NAME --aws-account-id ACCOUNT_ID --app APP_NAME
+$ heroku data:privatelink:create KVS_ADDON_NAME --aws-account-id ACCOUNT_ID --app APP_NAME

 • Replace APP_NAME with your app’s name.

-• Replace ACCOUNT_ID with the AWS account that should receive access to your KVS add-on.
+• Replace ACCOUNT_ID with the AWS account that receives access to your KVS add-on.
 This ID can match any of the following patterns:

 • account-id